 For Original Research Articles, it is recommended to organize your manuscript in the following sections:

 The introduction is a little different from the short and concise abstract.
 The reader needs to know the background to your research and, most importantly, why your research is important in this context.
 The purpose of the Introduction is to stimulate the reader's interest and to provide pertinent background information necessary to understand the rest of the paper.
 You must summarize the problem to be addressed, give background on the subject, discuss previous research on the topic, and explain exactly what the paper will address, why, and how.
 Please explore in more words the background of your paper and your current research position among other research on related themes.
-You should discuss here as well your research’s relations with those of other researchers; literature review, especially on most relevant, recent academic works published in high reputation journals, is a must.
-Please try to answer the question: why you believe that your research question is so important to answer, how you think your answer would be a contribution to the existing scholarship on the subject, and how the novelty of your article gives a contribution.
+You should discuss here as well your research’s relations with those of other researchers; a literature review, especially on the most relevant, recent academic works published in high reputation journals, is a must.
+Please try to answer the question: why do you believe that your research question is so important to answer, how do you think your answer would contribute to the existing scholarship on the subject, and how does the novelty of your article gives a contribution.
 Here you may discuss every aspect of the issue.
 It is necessary to build arguments and to provide original data discussed and compared to the research and works of other scholars.
 In other words, the way to discuss an issue here is by combining the data and the discussion.
 So, it is not recommended to separate merely data description from the analysis on it.
 Every quotation is written down in a specific way that can be identified as a “quotation” different from your original text.
-Then describe your purpose of this research.
+Then describe your purpose for this research.

 - Begin the Introduction by providing a concise background account of the problem studied.